Learning Reasoning World Models for Parallel Code: Conclusion

 \section{Conclusion}

 We introduced Parallel-Code World Models (PCWMs), reasoning language models that predict tool outcomes directly from parallel source code.
-To train PCWMs, we developed a scalable data-collection pipeline that generates diverse parallel programming problems, candidate OpenMP implementations, tool executions, and hindsight chains of thought to causally connect source code to the observed outcomes.
-For ThreadSanitizer-based race analysis, we showed that reasoning supervision and outcome-conditioned hindsight CoT synthesis are both important for effective world-model learning.
+To train PCWMs, we developed a scalable data-collection pipeline that generates diverse parallel programming problems, candidate OpenMP implementations, tool executions, and chains of thought to causally connect source code to the observed outcomes.
+For ThreadSanitizer-based race analysis, we showed that reasoning supervision is important for effective world-model learning.
 We further showed that the resulting PCWMs provide useful feedback to downstream race-fixing agents, improving bug-fixing performance, showing potential to mitigate the challenges of external tool calling.
 Also, for Caliper-based performance profiling, fine-tuning led to improvements over the base models.

 Future work includes expanding PCWMs beyond OpenMP and beyond the two tools studied here.
 Another promising direction is to find means of better exploration for problem and candidate code generation to difficult and complicated situations pertaining to world modeling.